How to nominate someone

 Following receipt of the nomination form, nominees will be contacted to confirm their willingness to progress to the next stage.
-At this point, supporting statements will be requested from the nominee, the nominee’s Director of Studies and the relevant SSLC representatives.
+At this point, supporting statements will be requested from the nominee, the nominee’s Director of Studies and relevant students.

 Nominations and supporting statements will be considered by the University's Awards Committee in April.

 The award will be made to a member of staff who can evidence a substantial and successful profile of transformational leadership in learning and teaching within the University.
 This may be at departmental, programme, or School/Faculty level or within a support service structure.